 🥣Recipe

-These Pink Beet Pancakes are naturally sweetened with beets and bananas.
-Easy to make, fluffy and freezer-friendly, they are great for babies, toddlers, and kids!
+These Pink Beetroot Pancakes are naturally sweetened with beets, banana and maple syrup.
+Easy to make, fluffy and freezer-friendly, these nutritious pancakes are great for babies, toddlers, and kids!

 Print Pin Rate